-Our common stock is listed on the Nasdaq Capital Market under the symbol "CPTN".
-On February 10, 2022, the closing price of our common stock was \$7.99.
+Our common stock and Public Warrants are listed on the Nasdaq Capital Market under the symbols "CPTN" and "CPTNW," respectively.
+As of February 10, 2022, the closing price of our common stock and warrants was \$7.99 and \$0.50, respectively.